Reviews You Can Rely On

 Assembly

-The printed instructions are detailed and thorough, and all of the tools needed are provided.
-The bike isn't lightweight or small, so having a roomy area to assemble it is useful.
-Much of the assembly process involves removing protective packaging, reading warning labels, and making adjustments for fit and comfort.
+Rad provides detailed printed instructions and all the tools you need.
+The bike isn't lightweight or small, so it is useful to have a roomy area and a second set of hands to assemble it.
+Much of the assembly process involves removing protective packaging, reading warning labels, and adjusting for fit and comfort.

 Assembling the RadWagon 5 wasn't exactly difficult, but it certainly helped to have a friend support its weight and help lift it during a couple of steps.